EducationalTestingService/aes-book-hands-on/README.md

 conda env create -f environment.yaml
 ```

 This will create a conda environment called `aesexpts` that can then be used to run any of the RSMTool experiments.
-For example, to run the RSMTool experiment contained with all of the features:
+For example, to run the RSMTool experiment with all of the features:

 ```bash
 conda activate aesexpts